tobymackenzie/base.proj/readme.md

 base.proj
 =======

-Use `bin/create` script to create a new project at a given directory with 0 or more project types, where choosing a project type copies the files from that project type in the `src` directory into the new project directory.
-The files in `src/base` will always be added to the project.
+Use `bin/create` script to create a new project at a given directory with 0 or more project types, where choosing a project type copies the files from that project type in the `proj` directory into the new project directory.
+The files in `proj/base` will always be added to the project.
 Usage looks like:

 ``` sh
 bin/create git php dest